When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 Also bear in mind that customers buying products in the manufacturing sector are usually making a decision based on price and convenience.

-If your website is not responsive then this is hardly very convenient!
+If your website is not responsive and mobile-friendly then this is hardly very convenient!

 Make sure you test your website on both desktop and mobile to ensure a smooth user experience.